SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

-# UnrealEngine 4.27 HTML5 ES3 (WebGL2)
+# Unreal Engine 4.27 HTML5 ES3 (WebGL 2) / Unreal Engine 4.24 HTML5 ES2 (WebGL 1)

 <img src="Images/ThirdPerson.jpg" style="width:600px"/>

-This is documentation for a fork of UnrealEngine 4 which builds upon the last version of the [community-supported HTML5 (WebGL) platform plugin](https://github.com/UnrealEngineHTML5/Documentation) to add:
+This is documentation for a fork of Unreal Engine 4 which builds upon the last version of the [community-supported HTML5 (WebGL) platform plugin](https://github.com/UnrealEngineHTML5/Documentation) to add:
-- Support for **ES3 shaders** (WebGL2).
+- Support for **ES3 shaders** (WebGL 2).
 - Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of [emscripten](https://emscripten.org/)** (will try to keep this up to date).
+- A number of other features and improvements (see below).

-Also available is an **alternative branch with UE 4.24 using ES2 shaders (WebGL1)** for those who wish to remain on that version.
+Also available is an **alternative branch with UE 4.24 using ES2 shaders (WebGL 1)** for those who wish to remain on that version.

+_NOTE: To access the [fork](https://github.com/SpeculativeCoder/UnrealEngine) and the associated [Issues](https://github.com/SpeculativeCoder/UnrealEngine/issues?q=) and [Discussions](https://github.com/SpeculativeCoder/UnrealEngine/discussions?discussions_q=) sections you need your GitHub linked to your Epic Games account or you will see 404 errors._

 Packaged HTML5 projects work best in Firefox or Chrome-based browsers on Windows 10/11.
 They also work for now in Firefox, Safari and Chrome-based browsers on MacOS.
 Other browsers/platforms may either not work or have graphical/performance issues.
 Mobile does not work (only checked iPhone, though).